how do I get my angelfish to breed?

 How Old Do Angelfish Have To Be To Breed?

-To ensure your angelfish are ready to breed sooner, be sure to provide them with:
+To ensure the angelfish are ready to breed sooner, be sure to provide them with:

-The less their body has to struggle to grow, the more quickly your fish will reach their reproductive phase.
+The less their body struggles to grow, the sooner the fish reaches its reproductive phase.

 How Big Do Angelfish Have To Be To Breed?